Billionaire Profile

 In-Depth Profile

-James H. Litinsky was born and raised in the United States.
-He graduated cum laude from Yale University with a B.A. in Economics.
-He then went on to earn a J.D. and an M.B.A. from Northwestern University's School of Law and Kellogg School of Management.
-He was admitted to the Illinois Bar.
+James H. Litinsky was born in January 1975.
+He earned a B.A. in Economics from Yale University, graduating cum laude, and later obtained a J.D. and an M.B.A. from Northwestern University's School of Law and the Kellogg School of Management.
+He is a member of the Illinois Bar.

 Rise to Success